theodorecurtil/real_time_dashboarding/README.md

 ### Start the Flink job

-To start the aggregating Flink job, that computes aggregated sales per store per bucket of 1 minute, type the following commands:
+To start the aggregating Flink job that computes aggregated sales per store per window of 1 minute, type the following commands:

 ```bash
 ## Docker exec in the container